kain240/task_manager/README.md

 Copy
 Edit
 python app.py
-The app will run on http://127.0.0.1:5000/
+Then open http://127.0.0.1:5000/ in your browser.

 📝 Usage
-Register/Login to create your account.
+Register or Login to your account.

 Add new tasks with title, description, and due date.

-Mark tasks as completed or delete tasks when done.
+Mark tasks as completed or delete when done.

-Send an email to auto-create tasks (if configured).

-View tasks in a clean and responsive dashboard.
+View tasks in a clean, responsive dashboard.

-📸 Screenshots
-Home Dashboard

-Add Task Page

 📌 Future Enhancements
 Add priority levels and reminder notifications.

-Integrate Google Calendar API for automatic event syncing.
+Integrate Google Calendar for auto-syncing events.

-Deploy on Heroku/Render with cloud database support.
+Deploy to cloud with PostgreSQL support.